Share on FacebookShare on TwitterShare on LinkedinShare via emailShare via Facebook Messenger

 • Use literary devices in your writing sparingly and naturally, choosing moments where they can occur organically to avoid overwhelming or distracting readers.

 Whether you’re honing your writing skills or preparing for an important English exam, understanding literary devices and how to identify them is essential.
+These devices have been in use for ages, and as literature itself has developed, so have the devices; there are now entire books devoted to literary devices, techniques, and related terms.
 With so many literary devices, knowing how they’re used can get confusing.

 Work smarter with Grammarly